lakzro/db/README.md

 # Bourguiba Discord bot

-## This a discord bot made to get a random picture of our glorious ex-president Habib Bourguiba
+## This a discord that gets a random picture of Habib Bourguiba

 ### Usage :